 3. Books can’t answer questions

 There is not a single parent in the world who has read a sleep training book, tried to implement the book’s method with their baby, and not found themselves with a question that was not answered in the book.
 What then?
 The beauty of working with a good sleep consultant means that a person who has worked with hundreds of children, some just like yours, has already personally experienced what your baby is doing, and knows the exact answers to your questions.

 Many parents read popular sleep training books, and realize that the approach in that book seems tailored to a baby with a different personality from their own baby.
-When working with an infant sleep consultant, that consultant can tell parents right off the bat which types of methods tend to produce which types of results – with which types of babies.
-Instead of repetitive trial and error, and weeks or months of crying, a parent can get a tailored plan in just a few hours, and feel confident that the method they’re using is going to be the most effective for their individual child.
+When working with an infant sleep consultant, that consultant can tell parents right off the bat which types of methods tend to produce which types of results.
+And with which types of babies!
+Instead of repetitive trial and error, and weeks or months of crying, a parent can get a tailored plan in just a few hours.
+They can them feel confident that the method they’re using is going to be the most effective for their individual child.

 5. Books don’t know you

 Regardless of how effective a method is on an individual child, sleep consultants know that in the end, they’re really training the parents, not the baby.
 Sleep consultants are usually hands on, working closely with parents throughout the training process.
 And most importantly, they motivate parents to be consistent over however long sleep training takes.

 Studies show that virtually all sleep training methods work on all babies, provided that parents implement said methods consistently over as long as is needed to get results.
 This means that parents have to stick with a plan even when they may not be getting results right away.
 (Which may also mean they didn’t pick the best method for their baby.)
 Getting through the 1-2 week process of sleep training can be tedious.
 A loving, ever-present consultant is what parents really need to make it through the process, and end up with a happy, well-rested baby.[/fusion_text][/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]